AutoGPT Misinterprets 429 Too Many Requests as Rate Limiting Instead of Insufficient API Quota

 How to prevent it

-Start with the exact 429 Too Many Requests — error message misleadingly indicates rate limiting but actually caused by depleted API billing quota (prepay model); confused interpretation blocks debugging text and the smallest action that reproduces it.
+Match 429 Too Many Requests — error message misleadingly indicates rate limiting but actually caused by depleted API billing quota (prepay model); confused interpretation blocks debugging exactly before applying the quick fix.